kristoferlund/blog/src/content/blog/241113-ic-alloy.md

 Alloy providers facilitate the interaction with Ethereum by managing JSON-RPC requests and responses.
 Providers offer utility functions for common tasks like querying the state of a smart contract, sending transactions, and estimating gas costs.

-The ICP Provider in Ic-Alloy extends the Alloy provider with ICP specific functionality.
+The ICP Provider in Ic-Alloy extends the Alloy provider with ICP-specific functionality.
 For example, ICP canisters cannot easily work with the popular Rust library Tokio, as it is not fully compatible with the Internet Computer.
 Instead, ICP canisters have to rely on [IC timers](https://internetcomputer.org/docs/current/developer-docs/smart-contracts/advanced-features/periodic-tasks/) to do things like waiting for a transaction to be mined or subscribing to log events.

 ## Show Me Some Code Already!

-Let's do a walk through of how to use Ic-Alloy to get the balance of an ERC-20 token on Ethereum.
+Let's do a walkthrough of how to use Ic-Alloy to get the balance of an ERC-20 token on Ethereum.
 This should give you a good idea of how Ic-Alloy works and how you can use it in your own projects.

-You find more docs, examples etc on the [Ic-Alloy website](https://ic-alloy.dev).
+You’ll find more docs, examples, etc., on the [Ic-Alloy website](https://ic-alloy.dev).

 ### Add Ic-Alloy to Your Project

-To use the ICP enabled fork of Alloy in your project, add this to `Cargo.toml`:
+To use the ICP-enabled fork of Alloy in your project, add this to `Cargo.toml`:

 ```toml
 alloy = { git = "https://github.com/ic-alloy/ic-alloy.git", tag = "v0.3.5-icp.0", features = ["icp"]}